A/N: This is for so many people, but specifically AGirloftheSouth for the John stuff.

 He lingered in the bedroom a few minutes – John had closed the door after coming back into the flat – then steeled himself and opened the door, stepping out into the living room.

-John wasn't in there, sitting neither on the couch nor in his armchair, but was in the dining room in his usual chair, elbows propped on the table, fingers interlaced.
+John wasn't in there, sitting neither on the couch nor in his armchair, but was at the desk in his usual chair, elbows propped on the cluttered surface, fingers interlaced.
 He was staring at his hands.

 No, Sherlock realized.
 He was staring at his wedding band.